prusa3d/Prusa-Firmware/CUSTOM.md

 # Changelog of local customizations

+## Version 15-Mar-2018 (v3.1.0 r10)

+### Updates and mods

+* Default to 250000 Baud for platformio builds
+* Replace watchdog (disabled by default)

+### Bug fixes

+* LA bugfix from @Sebastianv650

+## Version 27-Feb-2018 (v3.1.0 r9)

+This release incorporates a number of experimental features and structural changes

+### Updates and mods

+* Integration of @Sebastianv650 Linear Advance v1.5 Details can be found in the [Marlin](http://marlinfw.org/docs/features/lin_advance.html) documentation.
+* New internal ISR structuring to prevent temperature / fan ISR from stalling stepper and allowing serial RX to be highest priority.
+CheckRX is no longer needed.
+* It is now possible to use the USB interface at 250000 Baud without errors provided the host can handle higher data rates.
+A firmware rebuild is required to enable capability.
+* Add Calibration LCD menu item for optionally disabling XY skew correction.
+* XY Skew correction menu item only enabled only when skew is 'perfect' (< 0.1deg).

+### Bug fixes

+* Fix HOME-Z to correct location (calibration point).
+Fixes dinging the heat-bed after ``Setup Wizard``
+* Remove attempted recovery from RX buffer full (just drop chars).
+This includes a fix to append 'ok' after resend request when line number or checksum error detected.
+Addresses Prusa-Firmware issue [#331](https://github.com/prusa3d/Prusa-Firmware/issues/331)
+* Use CRITICAL_SECTION in LCD menu and buttons sync.
+* Eliminate excessive LCD redraw and flicker.

 ## Version 20-Dec-2017 (v3.1.0 r4)
 ### Updates and mods
 - Allow BAUDRATE override by build opts (default 115200).